-The library is currently in the midst of a makeover project.
-Renovations began in January.
 To date, the library has remodeled the meeting room, downstairs landing and original restroom.
 The centerpiece of the project is being provided by the family of Elaine Herron.
 With memorial contributions, the Herron’s are partnering with the library to provide an updated reading center for youth.
 Included in this portion of the project are stages for children’s performances and a portable computer lab for student and patron use.

 The library’s exterior is also undergoing changes.
 Memorial contributions made by the Mae Sherwood estate and others have provided funds to plant trees and shrubs, lay a brick sidewalk and place park benches.
 A water feature is the centerpiece of the memorial park.

 Exciting future plans include an updated reading room and and YA/Media Room.
 The library also plans to move the children’s library downstairs, giving kids a room of their own opening up the main floor for increased collection space.